Bartering Your Dental Services? Get It in Writing

 The dentist’s records did not substantiate much of his recollection of events.
 He failed to document a comprehensive treatment plan.
 He did not produce any study models or a wax up.
 The defense experts could not support the case due to inadequate documentation.
 The court ordered the case to mediation and the defendant agreed to a settlement.
 The matter was resolved for a low six-figure amount.

-“In order for a barter to be successful, each party must uphold his or her end of the agreement,” said Taiba Solaiman, senior TDIC Risk Management analyst.
+“In order for a barter to be successful, each party must uphold his or her end of the agreement,” says senior TDIC Risk Management analyst Taiba Solaiman.
 “The details of the agreement must be clear, concise and documented on paper.”

 Agreements should also address what to do if things go sideways.
 What happens if the treatment plan changes due to unforeseen circumstances?
 What happens if there’s a problem with the treatment and the patient wants a refund?
 What happens if the contractor uncovers faulty wiring or a water leak that needs addressing?
 What happens if either party is unhappy with the final result?

-“A patient’s ability to pay, or failure to hold up their end of an agreement, does not relieve dental professionals from their responsibility to provide a detailed diagnosis of a patient’s treatment needs,” she said.
-“Nor does it allow a dentist to abandon a patient midtreatment.”
+“A patient’s ability to pay, or failure to hold up their end of an agreement, does not relieve dentists from their responsibility to provide a detailed diagnosis of a patient’s treatment needs,” she says.
+“Nor does it allow a dentist to abandon a patient mid-treatment.”

 It’s also important to note that the Internal Revenue Service has rules addressing bartered income.
-For more information, contact a tax professional or refer to the Bartering Tax Center guidance.
+For more information, contact a tax professional or refer to the IRS’s bartering income guidance.

 Bartering is a common practice among many professionals, and it may be beneficial in a dental setting, as it allows patients to receive treatment they may not otherwise easily access or afford.
 However, bartering is not without significant risk.
 Documenting the details of such agreements can help protect dentists should such a bartering agreement turn sour.